jewel/clearskies/protocol/core.md

 to the database until after the files have been retrieved.

-Read-only manifests
+Read-Only Manifests
 -------------------

-A read-only peer cannot change files but needs to prove to other read-only peers that the files it has are genuine.
+A read-only peer cannot change files, but needs to prove to other read-only peers that the files it has are genuine.
 To do this, it saves the read-write manifest and signature to disk whenever it receives it.
 The manifest and signature should be combined, with a newline separating them, and a newline after the signature.

-It then builds its own manifest from the read-write manifest, called a read-only manifest.
+The read-only peer builds its own manifest from the read-write manifest, called a read-only manifest.
 When it does not have all the files mentioned in the manifest, it includes a bitmask of the files it has, encoded as base64.

 If there are two diverged read-write peers and a single read-only peer, there